 Crossing the UK border

 Citizens of Australia, Canada, Japan, New Zealand, the United States of America, Singapore and South Korea will continue to use ePassport gates to pass through the border on arrival.
 EU, EEA and Swiss citizens will also be able to use ePassport gates.

 EU, EEA and Swiss citizens will continue to be able to cross the UK border using a valid passport.

 The Home Office may not accept the EU, EEA and Swiss national ID cards for entry to the UK after 2020.
-However, if the EU, EEA and Swiss national begin living in the UK before 31 December 2020 and have status under the EU Settlement Scheme, they will be able to use their national identity card to enter the UK until at least 31 December 2025.
+However, suppose the EU, EEA, and Swiss nationals begin living in the UK before 31 December 2020 and have status under the EU Settlement Scheme.
+In that case, they will be able to use their national identity card to enter the UK until at least 31 December 2025.

 Proving immigration status in the UK